Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-gs-management-center.markdown

 ---
 type: post123
 title:  GigaSpaces Management Center
-categories: XAP123ADM, PRM
+categories: XAP123ADM,PRM
-parent: admin-legacy-tools.html
+weight: 400
-weight: 300
+parent: admin-tools.html
 ---

 # Overview

 The GigaSpaces Management Center is a user interface that allows you to do the following: